pudly/schmopera-hugo/content/articles/on-deck-this-weekend.md

 +++
 ## The Drunken Tenor, via Seattle Opera

 If you've not had the chance to see tenor Robert McPherson's "tipsy persona" live, you can tune in from home this weekend.
-On **June 26, 7pm PST**, Seattle Opera's virtual opera offerings will feature the premiere online performance of The Drunken Tenor.
+On **June 26, 7pm PDT**, Seattle Opera's virtual opera offerings will feature the premiere online performance of The Drunken Tenor.
 McPherson is joined by pianist David McDade and soprano Jennifer Bromagen for a program that balances Verdi and Bizet with the comedic joys of Zoom concerts and microphone management.

 The event can be streamed on Seattle Opera's [Facebook](https://www.facebook.com/SeattleOpera) and [YouTube](https://www.youtube.com/user/SeattleOpera) channels, or via their [website](http://seattleopera.org/).
 For a sneak peek, check out the trailer: